videogular/videogular2/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/2fdevs/videogular?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Dependency Status](https://david-dm.org/videogular/videogular2.svg)](https://david-dm.org/videogular/videogular2)

 **Videogular is an HTML5 video player for Angular 2.0**.
-Videogular is a wrapper over the HTML5 video tag, so you just could add whatever you want.
+Videogular is a wrapper over the HTML5 video tag, so you can just add whatever you want.
 This provides a very powerful, but simple to use solution, for everybody.

 You could see a demo here: http://www.videogular.com